 Code provision A.6.7 of the CG Code stipulates that independent non-executive Directors and other non-executive Directors should attend general meetings.
-One independent non-executive Directors and two non-executive Directors were unable to attend the AGM held on 17 September 2019 (the "2019 AGM") due to other important engagements.
+One non-executive Director was unable to attend the annual general meeting of the Company held on 17 September 2020 (the "2020 AGM") due to other important engagements.

 Code provision E.1.2 of the CG Code stipulates that the chairman of the board should attend the AGM.
-Mr. Jiang Ming, the Chairman of the Board, was unable to attend the 2019 AGM due to other business commitment.
-However, Mr. Xia Xianglong, an executive Director, had taken the chair of the 2019 AGM in accordance with the Bye-laws.
-Mr. Xia was of sufficient calibre and knowledge for communication with the Shareholders at the 2019 AGM.
+Mr. Jiang Ming, the Chairman of the Board, was unable to attend the 2020 AGM due to other business commitment.
+However, Mr. Lin Chen Hsin, an executive Director, had taken the chair of the 2020 AGM in accordance with the Bye-laws.
+Mr. Lin was of sufficient calibre and knowledge for communication with the shareholders at the 2020 AGM.